TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/the-things-stack.md

 - `cluster.tls`: Do cluster gRPC over TLS
 - `cluster.tls-server-name`: Server name to use in TLS handshake to cluster peers

+{{% tts %}} can be configured to connect to Packet Broker via Packet Broker Agent component.

+- `cluster.packet-broker-agent`: Defines the address of the Packet Broker Agent

+It is possible to configure {{% tts %}} with Device Repository profiles from different vendors.
+This allows reusing standard end device profiles for module makers and LoRaWAN end device stack vendors.

+- `cluster.device-repository`: Defines the address of the Device Repository

 ## Cache Options

 {{% tts %}} can optionally be configured to use a cache.